Safer Bed-sharing

 Babies are safest in their own sleep space like a crib, cradle or bassinet.

-If you do not have a crib, cradle or bassinet, contact your public health nurse who will work with you to find a solution.
+If you do not have a crib, cradle or bassinet, connect with a public health nurse, nursing station, or health centre who will work with you to find a solution.

 Some families choose to have their baby sleep in their bed with them.